Stephen Daye

-Stephen Daye (c.1594 – December 22, 1668) emigrated from England to the English colony of Massachusetts Bay and, likely with the help of his son Matthew, became the first printer in colonial America, under indenture to Elizabeth Glover, owner of the first printing press in the British Colonies.
+Stephen Daye (c.
+1594 – December 22, 1668) emigrated from England to Massachusetts Bay Colony in British America.
+Likely with the help of his son Matthew, he became the first printer in colonial America, under indenture to Elizabeth Glover, owner of the first printing press in the British Colonies.
 At this press was printed the Bay Psalm Book in 1640, the first book printed in the present day United States.

-Life
+Early life

 Daye was born in Sutton, Surrey London, and emigrated on June 7, 1638, to Cambridge, Massachusetts, on board the John of London with Joseph and Elizabeth Glover and their children and three household servants, and his wife Rebecca (Wright) Bordman (Bordman – from a previous marriage) (died October 17, 1658), sons Stephen Jr. (died December 1, 1639), Matthew (died May 10, 1649), and stepson William Bordman (died March 25, 1685).

+Career

-In 1638 he is recorded as being a locksmith by profession who was under financial contract to Reverend Joseph or Joss Glover to repay the loan of £51 for ship transportation for himself and his household and the cost of purchasing iron cooking utensils.
+In 1638, he is recorded as being a locksmith by profession who was under financial contract to Reverend Joseph Glover to repay the loan of £51 for ship transportation for himself and his household and the cost of purchasing iron cooking utensils.
 Glover died on the ship John of London during the voyage, but Daye was legally bound to fulfill his contract, which is believed to require him to set up and work the printing press with the aid of his sons and stepson in Cambridge.
 Elizabeth Glover became the legal owner of the press and of Daye's debt and contract upon the death of her husband.
 She was publisher at the press until her death in 1643, after which Daye was dismissed and his son Matthew installed in his place.